superjojo140/superbike/Bluetooth Protocol.md

 - **Bluetooth Device Characteristics :** `0x2A68`
   - org.bluetooth.characteristic.navigation (https://www.bluetooth.com/specifications/gatt/characteristics)

 Cause the AT-09 Bluetooth Module can only receive 20 Bytes at once, we need to specify a start- and end character.
 Now we can split up a message into serveral parts of 20 Bytes.
 The Arduino combines everything written between the start and end character.
+Thso is done by ```sendToBluetooth(message);``` function.

 - **Start character:** `STX` or `2` in decimal
 - **End character:** `ETX` or `3` in decimal